The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Classic trap.

-I asked him to document one week of delivery work.
-Hour by hour.
-What he actually created versus what could be reused.
+I asked him to document one week of delivery work, hour by hour, capturing what he actually created versus what could be reused.

 Here’s what we found:

-Total rebuild hours: 100 hours monthly = 23 hours weekly spent recreating work that should exist once.
+100 hours monthly → 23 hours weekly spent recreating work that should exist once.

 Over 12 months: $81,900 in lost capacity from rebuilding instead of reusing